doddatpivotal/tanzu-kerberos/guide.md

 The guide demonstrates an approach with and without Tanzu Application Platform.

-- `Tanzu Build Service` (w/o TAP) - For simplicity, you will be working within a single namespace that has the ability to create images (permissions to your git repo and registry setup) and run your application workload.
+- `Tanzu Build Service` and `Cloud Native Runtimes` (w/o TAP) - For simplicity, you will be working within a single namespace that has the ability to create images (permissions to your git repo and registry setup) and run your application workload as a Knative Service.
 - `Tanzu Application Platform` - Again, for simplicity, assumes a `full` profile.
 You will be working within a developer namespace, and also require cluster admin access to updates supply chains.

 ### Setup environment